Adelost/historical-pattern-index/METHODOLOGY.md

 1. **Equal weighting**: All items count equally.
 "Infrastructure for killing" probably matters more than "propaganda," but we lack objective criteria for differential weighting.

-2. **Duration threshold**: The ">5 years" cutoff is arbitrary.
-Rwanda killed 800,000 in 100 days—duration doesn't capture intensity.

-3. **Biological warfare ambiguity**: Broad interpretation (includes famine) may overclaim.
+2. **Biological warfare ambiguity**: Broad interpretation (includes famine) may overclaim.
 Narrow interpretation (pathogens only) undercounts.

-4. **Ideology clustering**: Most events score 60-100% on ideology because perpetrators almost always claim "higher purpose."
+3. **Ideology clustering**: Most events score 60-100% on ideology because perpetrators almost always claim "higher purpose."
 The scale doesn't differentiate well at the high end.

-5. **Source language bias**: English-language academic sources are overrepresented.
+4. **Source language bias**: English-language academic sources are overrepresented.

 ---